 Stable flies feed on blood, and a large Holstein cow is a buffet.
 Elashmawy’s team spent months calculating the number of flies that accumulated on surveyed dairies, specifically on cows’ front legs, using binoculars.
 The count was done on 15 cows per pen, and the team found that the average number of stable flies per cow leg varies between months, with averages of 1.58 flies per leg in May, 2.06 flies per leg in June and 0.65 flies per leg in July, and it takes as little as an average of one stable fly per cow leg to trigger bunching.

 Bunching is cattle’s protective mechanism to stable flies, of sorts.
 The less surface area of hide exposed, the less an animal is bitten.
-Thus, cattle take turn in the center of the bunch, getting a break from the fly bites.
+Thus, cattle take turns in the center of the bunch, getting a break from the fly bites.
 The team noted a bit of a swirling motion as the cattle take their turn in the center.

 “One thing we wanted to understand was why cattle in pen A were bunching and why cattle in pen B weren’t,” said Aly.
 “Or why the dairy to the west had more bunching than its sister dairy to the east.
 It’s very intriguing as researchers to see that much variability in bunching even within the same management, because many of these dairies had the similar practices at different locations.”